 The keyword density is an old measure for SEO.

 - An expected progress for search engines to identify the root of words and retrieve pages sharing same roots of words.
-Do not really seem yet implemented in 2007.

 - Meta tag